GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/analyze-certificate-status.md

 ### Failure Remediation

-Please recreate the certificate.
-See the documentation for instructions on creating SSL certificates.
+Recreate the certificate.
+Refer to the documentation for instructions on creating SSL certificates.

 ### Success Reason